andriygm/laminar-fontawesome/README.md

-# scalablytyped-fontawesome
+# FontAwesome for Laminar
-FontAwesome object using ScalablyTyped
+Render FontAwesome icons in Laminar using ScalablyTyped.